Jonnie Guernsey

 “I’ve been wondering what God’s plan for me is, Richard.
 Tell me about yours.”

-“I told them, I’m a citizen.
+He continues, “I told them I’m a citizen.
 They can’t treat citizens like that.”

 “Have you ever been to Ironwood?”